zhangchl007/MCW-App-modernization/HOL/Hands-on lab unguided - App modernization.md

 ## Solution architecture

-After lawyers affirmed that Contoso Ltd. could legally store customer data in the cloud, Contoso created a strategy that capitalized on the capabilities of Microsoft Azure.
+After lawyers affirmed that Contoso, Ltd. could legally store customer data in the cloud, Contoso created a strategy that capitalized on the capabilities of Microsoft Azure.
 Below is a diagram of the solution architecture you will build in the lab.
 Please study this carefully, so you understand the whole of the solution as you are working on the various components.

 ![Architecture diagram of the preferred solution.
 Mobile and web apps connect APIs and Azure Functions Proxies, secured by Azure AD, with application secrets stored in Key Vault.
 Redis Cache is used to improve application performance, and data is stored in SQL Server and Azure Blob Storage.
 PowerApps and Flow are used to enable business users to build mobile and web (CRUD) applications.](images/Hands-onlabunguided-Appmodernizationimages/media/image2.png "Solution architecture")

 The solution begins with mobile apps (built for Android and iOS using **Xamarin**) and a website, both of which provide access to PolicyConnect.
 The website, hosted in a **Web App**, provides the user interface for browser-based clients, whereas the Xamarin Forms-based apps provide the UI to mobile devices.
 Both mobile app and website rely on web services hosted in an **API App**.
-In addition to the API App, a light-weight, serverless API is provided by **Azure Functions Proxies** to provide access to policy documents stored in **Blob Storage**.
+In addition to the API App, a lightweight, serverless API is provided by **Azure Functions Proxies** to provide access to policy documents stored in **Blob Storage**.
 Sensitive configuration data, like connection strings, are stored in **Key Vault** and accessed from the API App or Web App on demand so that these settings never live in their file system.
-Full-text search of policy documents is enabled by the Indexer for **Blob Storage** (which indexes text in the Word and PDF documents) and stores the results in an **Azure Search** index. **PowerApps** enable authorized business users to build mobile and web create, read, update, delete (CRUD) applications that interact with **SQL Database** and Azure Storage, while **Microsoft Flow** enables them to orchestrations between services such as Office 365 email and services for sending mobile notifications.
+Full-text search of policy documents is enabled by the Indexer for **Blob Storage** (which indexes text in the Word and PDF documents) and stores the results in an **Azure Search** index. **PowerApps** enable authorized business users to build mobile and web create, read, update, delete (CRUD) applications that interact with **SQL Database** and Azure Storage, while **Microsoft Flow** enables orchestrations between services such as Office 365 email and services for sending mobile notifications.
 These orchestrations can be used independently of PowerApps or invoked by PowerApps to provide additional logic.
 The solution uses user and application identities maintained in **Azure AD**.

 ## Requirements